zumbov2/findR/README.md

 devtools::install_github("zumbov2/findR")
 ```
 ## Example `reminder`
 `reminder` serves as a memory aid for previously used code.
 Given a specific path, it searches for code examples of a function.
-Hits are by default printed one by one to the console.
-With `stepwise = F` it's possible to print all the hits at once.
-The arguments `before` and `after` allow you to print preceding and/or subsequent lines of code.
+By defaut, hits are displayed one after the other in the console.
+With `stepwise = F` it is possible to print all hits at once.
+You can use the arguments `before` and `after` to print preceding and/or subsequent lines of code.
 ```
 reminder(func = "chordDiagram",
          path = "myProjects")